 As such, the Moon is often somewhere in the daylit sky.
 Whether we see it is down to two things – its altitude in the sky and its phase.

 ‘Twinkle, twinkle, little star’ has a lot to answer for.
 Stars often appear to flicker in the night sky, but this has nothing to do with the star and everything to do with our turbulent atmosphere.
+This has led many people to wonder why stars twinkle.

 Once it reaches Earth, starlight is reflected, bent and contorted by this turbulence, until it reaches your eye.
+You can record this effect by photographing the changing colours of a twinkling star.

 Viewed from space, stars would not twinkle at all.